Dick Davey: Early life, education, and baseball career

 Born in San Francisco, Davey grew up in Ceres, California.
 His father, also named Dick Davey, played college basketball at Modesto Junior College and the University of San Francisco and was later a basketball coach at Ceres Union High School.
 At Ceres Union High, Davey played on three sports teams as a football quarterback, basketball guard, and baseball catcher.

 After graduating from Ceres Union in 1960, Davey attended the College of the Pacific (later University of the Pacific) in Stockton, playing on the varsity basketball team at guard from 1961 to 1964 and varsity baseball from 1962 to 1964.
 Under head coach Dick Edwards in 1963–64, Davey averaged 9.0 points and 4.5 rebounds in 26 games on a 15–11 Pacific Tigers men's basketball team.
 On the Pacific Tigers baseball team, Davey earned All-West Coast Athletic Conference honors in 1963 and 1964.
 Davey graduated from Pacific with a Bachelor of Arts in education in 1964.

 After graduating, Davey played minor league baseball in the San Francisco Giants farm system as a catcher and outfielder, for the Decatur Commodores in 1964 and Magic Valley Cowboys in 1965.
 Davey played 60 games in his minor league baseball career, batting .172 with 23 RBI.
 Davey retired from baseball due to an injury.

 Coaching career

-Early coaching career (1967–1977)
+Early coaching career (1964–1977)

+Davey's coaching career unexpectedly began in grad school when he was charged with starting the University of Pacific Men's soccer team.
+Davey's response was that "he didn't know a soccer ball from a ping-pong" ball but he'd give it his best effort.
+Over the next three years, without any scholarships and virtually no budget, Davey built a team that went 15-12, defeated perennial power Santa Clara University, and gave City College of San Francisco its third loss in seven seasons.
+In November 1966 Davey announced he wouldn't be returning and moved to his first love, basketball.

-From 1967 to 1972, Davey was head basketball coach at Leland High School in San Jose, California.
+From 1967 to 1972, Davey was the head basketball coach at Leland High School in San Jose, California.
 Davey went 61–53 in five seasons at Leland, with a third-place finish in the 1971 Central Coast Section playoffs in his final season there.
 Reuniting with his former Pacific coach Dick Edwards, from 1972 to 1977, Davey was an assistant coach at the University of California, Berkeley under Edwards.